LDMX-Software/ldmx-software.github.io/docs/Unit-Testing-in-ldmx-sw.md

 layout: default
 ---

-We just merged in a new testing framework to use with ldmx-sw: [Catch2](https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md#top)
+In ldmx-sw we use an external tool for our testing framework: [Catch2](https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md#top)

-This testing framework allows us to write several different testing functions throughout all of ldmx-sw, which are then compiled into one executable: `ldmx-test`.
+This testing framework allows us to write several different testing functions throughout all of ldmx-sw, which are then compiled into one executable: `run_test`.
 This executable has several command line options, all of which are detailed in Catch2's [reference documentation](https://github.com/catchorg/Catch2/blob/master/docs/Readme.md#top).
 This documentation does an excellent job detailing how to write new tests and how to have your tests do a variety of tasks; please refer to that documentation when you wish to write a test.

 The basic idea behind Unit Testing is to make sure that we change only what we want to change.
-The compiler in C++ does a good job of catching syntax errors and writing tests using this package allows us to test the run-time behavior of `ldmx-app` in a similar way.
+The compiler in C++ does a good job of catching syntax errors and writing tests using this package allows us to test the run-time behavior of `fire` in a similar way.

 Catch2 allows us to organize our tests into labels so that the user can run a specific group of tests instead of all at once.
 A basic structure for ldmx-sw tests is as follows:
 1. Put any tests you write into the `test` directory in the module you wish to test.